YuvanY/Hacker-news-sorter/README.md

+# Hacker news sorter

-First install the requirem
+First install the requirements

-This is app that will let you get all the links of two page in hacker news with the votes above 100 also sorted So Enjoy!
+This is a app that will let you get all the links of two page in hacker news with the votes above 100 also sorted So Enjoy!